cysouw/diathesis/text/c09_adverbials.md

 ## Introduction

 It might come as a surprise that adverbials play a role in valency and diathesis.
-However, on closer inspection it quickly becomes clear that there are various verbs that obligatorily need an adverbial complement, like *sich verhalten* 'to behave' [@next], which shows that adverbials have to be considered when determining the valency of verbs.
+However, on closer inspection it is obvious that there are various verbs that obligatorily need an adverbial complement, like *sich verhalten* 'to behave' [@next], which show that adverbials have to be considered when determining the valency of verbs.

 ::: ex
 a.
 Ich verhalte mich tapfer.